john-cd/rust_howto/bk/drafts/other/architecture/common_architectures.md

 ## Actor Model {#actor-model}

 The actor model is a conceptual model of concurrent computation that treats "actors" as the universal primitives of [concurrency][p-concurrency].
 Actors encapsulate state, behavior, and a mailbox.
-Actors communicate exclusively by sending and receiving asynchronous messages.
+[Actors][p-actors] communicate exclusively by sending and receiving [asynchronous][p-asynchronous] messages.
 They are like independent entities that can receive and process messages.

 Libraries like [`actix`][c-actix]⮳{{hi:actix}} support actor-based designs.